 The paper is organized as follows.
-In Section II, we provide background on the physics of the connection between the nuclear equation of state and the stellar observations.
-Section III describes the fundamentals of the machine learning concepts on which our studies rely.
-Details of the samples of simulated data are given in Section IV.
-Section V demonstrates inference of the EOS parameters from mass and radius, while Section VI describes how mass and radius parameters can be inferred directly from stellar spectra, and Section VII shows endto-end inference of EOS parameters from a set of neutron star spectra.
+In section 2, we provide background on the physics of the connection between the nuclear equation of state and the stellar observations.
+Section 3 describes the fundamentals of the machine learning concepts on which our studies rely.
+Details of the samples of simulated data are given in section 4.
+Section 5 demonstrates inference of the EOS parameters from mass and radius, while section 6 describes how mass and radius parameters can be inferred directly from stellar spectra, and section 7 shows end-to-end inference of EOS parameters from a set of neutron star spectra.